2015 Water sharing plan reviews

 The Commission reviewed seven water sharing plans in 2015, examining the extent these plans contribute to state priorities for Local Land Services and whether changes to plan provisions are warranted.

 - six inland alluvial aquifer plans that cover water sources in the Murray-Darling Basin

 - one coastal plan – the Water Sharing Plan for the Paterson Regulated River Water Source.

 The map shows the location of these plans.

 The Commission submitted its review report to Government in April 2016, recommending replacement of the seven water sharing plans approaching expiry.

-In July 2016, the Commission received feedback from the Minister for Lands and Water supporting the recommendation to replace the seven water sharing plans.
-DPI Water will be responsible for replacing these plans.
+In July 2016, the Commission received feedback from the then Minister for Lands and Water supporting the recommendation to replace the seven water sharing plans.

 Water sharing plans for inland alluvial aquifers